IKOR-GmbH/sip-framework/README.md

 Once you have your adapter you can do the following steps:

-- Run "mvn clean install"
+- Run `mvn clean install`
 - Crate common Data Model inside domain module
 - Add necessary dependencies to each module
 - Add RouteBuilders inside "sink" package in connectors
 - Add classes which transform system data models to or from common domain model in "transformers" package in connectors (if needed)
 - Add any configuration classes for a specific system inside "config" package in connectors
 - Add general integration configuration in application.yml found inside application module resources
 - Run SIPApplication found inside application module